Al Hawadeth: Contributors, political stance and content

 Syrian novelist Ghada Samman joined the magazine as a correspondent in 1969.
 One of the contributors of Al Hawadeth during its London period was Nahida Nakad who started her journalistic career in the magazine.
-Palestinian writer Samira Azzam was another regular contributor of the magazine.
+Palestinian writers Samira Azzam and Shafiq al-Hout were among its regular contributors.
+The latter was a member of the Palestine Liberation Organization (PLO) and the founder of the Palestine Liberation Front (PLF) based in Beirut.